What is the Agile Supply Chain?

 - Innovation

-An agile supply chain is about delivering goods and services quickly, achieving cost-saving while doing so, being flexible to changes in market conditions and consumer demands, and maintain the overall productivity of the organization.
+An agile supply chain is about delivering goods and services quickly, achieving cost-saving while doing so, being flexible to changes in market conditions and consumer demands, and maintaining the organization’s overall productivity.

-At times company’s ability to innovate existing goods and services in a way to better suit customer demands and how quickly it is able to implement this innovation is also a crucial component of the agile supply chain.
+At times company’s ability to innovate existing goods and services to suit better customer demands and how quickly it can implement this innovation is also a crucial component of the agile supply chain.

-Companies need to have well established internal principles in place, which can serve as a reference point to have efficient and productive agile supply chain management.
+Companies must have well-established internal principles, which can serve as a reference point for efficient and productive agile supply chain management.

-These principles may be based on a market study and a review of all previous situations when the business faces many difficulties in the leadership of its supply chain management.
-These principles should enable the company to make quick changes to its process without disturbing other parts of the organization.
+These principles may be based on a market study and a review of all previous situations when the business faces many difficulties in its supply chain management leadership.
+These principles should enable the company to quickly change its process without disturbing other parts of the organization.

-They should also allow the company to adjust to sudden changes in raw material quantities, customer demands, increase in transportation cost like strikes by unions or accident of their carriers, increase in petroleum costs and natural calamities like floods or storms.
+They should also allow the company to adjust to sudden changes in raw material quantities, customer demands, increase in transportation costs like strikes by unions or accidents of their carriers, increase in petroleum costs, and natural calamities like floods or storms.

-List of Some of these Factors in Agile Supply Chain
+List of Some of these Factors in the Agile Supply Chain

-An agile supply chain will take into consideration not only above mentioned factors but a wide range of micro as well as macro factors.
+An agile supply chain will consider not only the factors mentioned above but a wide range of micro and macro factors.
 Below is a list of some of these factors

 - Shortage of essential raw materials